The Role of Information Diffusion in the Evolution of Social Networks: User Behavior

 \section{User Behavior}

 The MLE models for describing the system behavior can be similarly employed to characterize the strategy of an individual user.
 Let us focus on the model $G \cup O +\Delta$ that best reproduces the empirical data at the global level.
 We run MLE to explain the links created by each user independently.
 We consider users with at least 20 in-links, such that MLE is meaningful.
-To facilitate the interpretation of the parameters, let us call $p_\mathrm{traffic} = p_1$, $p_\mathrm{structure} = p_2$ and $p_\mathrm{random} = 1-p_1-p_2$.
+For easier interpretation, let us call $p_\mathrm{traffic} = p_1$, $p_\mathrm{structure} = p_2$ and $p_\mathrm{random} = 1-p_1-p_2$.
 Each user has her own set of parameters.